B143KC47/Mathematic_Modeling_Rep/README.md

 - Built-in support for algorithms, tables, and graphics

 ## Getting Started
-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
-2. Choose the appropriate template for your competition
+2. Choose the appropriate template for your competition.
-3. Modify the template with your own content
+3. Modify the template with your own content.
-4. Compile using any LaTeX compiler
+4. Compile using any LaTeX compiler.

 ## Contributing
 Contributions to improve templates or add resources are welcome.
 Please submit a pull request or open an issue to discuss your ideas.